All Episodes

 Only 20% apparently believe this Congress was not a mistake.

-While obviously the questions are slightly different.
+Well, obviously the questions are slightly different.

 The pollster is the same.

-War 40, Congress 20, 69% say electing this Congress was a mistake.
+69% say electing this Congress was a mistake.

-Speaking of this Congress, each day lately the Democrats inch closer to giving President Bush more money for the war in Iraq without any serious mandates for withdrawing U.S. troops.
+Speaking of this Congress, each day lately, the Democrats inch closer to giving President Bush more money for the war in Iraq without any serious mandates for withdrawing U.S. troops.

 Democrat leaders are loath to acknowledge that they've backed off.

-But uh lawmakers from both sides of the aisle, as well as congressional aid, say the Democrats are trying to find a way to provide continued troop funding while searching for some compromises that show they're still intent on challenging the president on the war.
+But lawmakers from both sides of the aisle, as well as congressional aid, say the Democrats are trying to find a way to provide continued troop funding while searching for some compromises that show they're still intent on challenging the president on the war.

 According to one senior Democrat lawmaker, there's a growing discomfort among pro-defense Democrats about linking a $50 billion Iraq measure to troop withdrawal.

-We we have to continue that.
+We have to continue that.

-We don't want to look like we're against troop funding.
+The funding, we don't want to look like we're against troop funding.

 We should separate the funding discussions from the rest of the war.

-Additionally, lawmakers who represent areas with large military bases fear that layoff notices could uh go out to civilian military employees just a week before Christmas if the Pentagon has to pull money from other accounts to pay for the war.
+Additionally, lawmakers who represent areas with large military bases fear that layoff notices could go out to civilian military employees just a week before Christmas if the Pentagon has to pull money from other accounts to pay for the war.

 That's another thing that's driving the fear here.

-Layoff notices, civilian workers at the Pentagon one week before Christmas.
+Layoff notices civilian workers at the Pentagon one week before Christmas.

 He was on Larry King first.